 Silence of the Lambs is no stranger to controversy.
 Though met with critical acclaim upon its release, the film was accused of perpetuating negative stereotypes of gay and transgender people due to the characterization of Jame Gumb, the serial killer being hunted by FBI agent Clarice Starling.
 This culminated in a massive protest at the Oscars on the night that Silence took home all five major awards for the evening.
 According to Ted Levine, the actor who played Gumb, these are superficial readings of his character.

-Gumb has a white poodle named precious, dances around wearing women’s clothes and a scalp, and has had a homosexual relationship with a male in his past.
-Because of this, many assumed the character was gay and/or transgender and denounced the film as homophobic.
-However, the makers of the film, especially actor Ted Levine who played Gumb, had a far different interpretation.
+Gumb has a white Bichon Frise named Precious, dances around wearing women’s clothes and a scalp, and has had a homosexual relationship with at least one male in his past.
+On the surface, it seems pretty obvious that the character is a negative stereotype of the LGBT community.
+However, the makers of Lambs dismiss these claims.
+Actor Ted Levine who played Gumb, had a far different interpretation of the character when making the film.

 Realizing that the LGBT community had nothing to do with his character, Levine set out to search for a new angle by which to play him, insisting on not playing the character as gay.
 Rather, he tried to play the character as someone who despised homosexuals and transgender people in an effort to mask his own insecurities.

 The stance I took was more of an acutely homophobic heterosexual man doing that mocking thing.
 I kind of took it that he was sort of imitating the way his mother might have talked to the poodle.
-By hearing that voice, he’s in a sense sort of talking to himself.
+By hearing that voice, in a sense he’s sort of talking to himself.
+His inner poodle as it were.
+The other thing he’s not is he’s not a transvestite either or a transexual.
+He was playing with these ideas and he’s tried on a whole lot of personas, and just got hooked on this idea of dressing in a women’s skin.

 People really took it to heart and were offended by it.
 I’ve talked to people whose feelings were hurt about the characterization I did, and I apologize for that.